KMA (AM): History

 In 1949, May Broadcasting company started KMTV in Omaha, the second-oldest television station in Nebraska.
 May Broadcasting originally wanted to call the television station KMA-TV.
 The Federal Communications Commission, however, would not allow the two outlets to share call letters as the cities of Shenandoah and Omaha were too far apart (61 miles (98 km)).
 In 1968, May acquired a second TV outlet, KGUN-TV in Tucson, Arizona.
 May Broadcasting sold both KMTV and KGUN-TV to Lee Enterprises in 1986; both stations are now owned by the E. W. Scripps Company.

-The county school shows were discontinued in the 1950s and the station continued to offer its farm show and farm housewife shows until the late 1990s; the current format revolves around ABC Radio news at the top of each hour, with some agricultural news, regional high school sports and their "Elephant Shop" where listeners can buy, sell, trade or give away personal property on the air.
+The county school shows were discontinued in the 1950s and the station continued to offer its farm show and farm housewife shows until the late 1990s; the current format revolves around ABC News Radio at the top of each hour, with some agricultural news, regional high school sports and their "Elephant Shop" where listeners can buy, sell, trade or give away personal property on the air.

 In March 2010, KMA Broadcasting launched a new 100,000-watt FM station, KMA-FM 99.1, licensed to Clarinda, Iowa, and broadcasting from facilities north of neighboring Hawleyville.
 KMAland Broadcasting also owns Hometown Cable in southwest Iowa.

 The Earl May Seed and Nursery Company is still family-owned.
 Earl May's granddaughter, Betty Jane Shaw, is the current head of the company.
 Field eventually sold KFNF and its seed business; the current holder of the KFNF callsign, an FM station in Oberlin, Kansas, is unrelated to the former KFNF.
 The 920 AM frequency formerly occupied by KFNF is now KYFR, a Christian radio station owned by Family Radio.

 Effective December 16, 2019, the May family sold the radio station and its assets to KMAland Broadcasting, LLC, a group consisting of local investors.
 The sale marked the end of over 94 years of family ownership.